-Social Worker II: Under limited supervision, incumbents perform the full range of duties described in the series concept.
-This is the journey level in the series.
+Social Worker II: Under direction, incumbents perform the full range of duties described in the series concept at the journey level.

 Social Worker I: Under close supervision, incumbents at this level function in a trainee capacity, learning to determine social service needs of clients, develop appropriate solutions and case plans, and provide ongoing case management services.
-This is the trainee level in the series and progression to the next level in the series may occur upon meeting minimum qualifications, satisfactory performance, and with the recommendation of the appointing authority.
+This is the entry level to the Social Worker series.
+Progression may occur to the journey level upon satisfactory completion of the required training period, and with the recommendation of the appointing authority.